Date: 03-Apr-2025

 Absolutely not!

-A root canal is performed under local anesthesia, meaning you wonβt feel pain during the procedure.
-In fact, it relieves the severe pain caused by the infection.
+A root canal is done under local anesthesia, relieving the severe pain caused by infection.
+It is as comfortable as a dental filling.

 Common Myths About Root Canal Treatment

-Fact: Saving your natural tooth is always the best option.
+Fact: Saving your natural tooth is always better than extraction.

-- Myth: The Tooth Wonβt Last Long After RCT
+• Myth: Tooth Won’t Last Long After RCT

-Fact: With proper care, a root canal-treated tooth can last a lifetime!
+Fact: With proper care, it can last a lifetime!

 Where to Get a Painless & Affordable Root Canal?
 Visit Dental Krafts!